ksoze84/usefun/README.md

 ```

 ## Using a stored Fun outside react
-If you plan to use a Fun store outside react, you should enable the Fun collection beforehand with the **fun( collection )** method.
-This function returns the same object that is passed as parameter.
-Usually a Fun is auto-enabled on his first useFun hook call.
+You can use a Fun Store directly outside React, but is very likely that you need to enable it beforehand with the **fun( collection )** method.
+This function returns the same object that is passed as parameter with its actions enabled to call react state updates.
+Usually a Fun collection is auto-enabled on his first useFun hook call.

 This example uses a loader, like in Remix framework.
 ```tsx